marcelometal/django-dashing/README.rst

 ===============================================
 django-dashing
 ===============================================
-`django-dashing` is a customisable, modular dashboard application framework for Django to visualize interesting data about your project.
+`django-dashing` is a customizable, modular dashboard application framework for Django to visualize interesting data about your project.
 Inspired in the exceptionally handsome dashboard framework Dashing_

 Check out a demo over `here <https://django-dashing-demo.herokuapp.com/dashboard/>`_.